Daito09/Igberaese-Success-Altschool-capstone-project/README.md

 # Locale API

-This is an Locale Application built using Node.js Nest framework, which provides geographical, specifically for regions, states and local governments but includes several other metadatas.
+Locale is a developer tool for anyone who needs to know Nigeria, geographically at least.
+Locale’s API shows you all of Nigeria’s regions, states, and local government areas(LGAs).

 This API uses a database of location data and a caching mechanism for better performance.
 You will need an API key for authorization.
 The API endpoints and functionality can be found below.